HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 Unsupervised learning:  Extracting the underlying structure from data, the representation of the data.
 Can assist in RL.

-RL is about learning while interacting with an ever-changing world, refining behaviour as they go.
+RL is about an agent learning while interacting with an ever-changing world, refining behaviour as they go.

-The 2 distinguishing features of RL are Trial-and-error search and delayed rewards.
+The two distinguishing features of RL are:
+* Trial-and-error search
+* Delayed rewards

+The **defining** feature and difficulty in RL is learning "online" (real-time) rather than just learning from data.

 Allowing for changing goals and integrating recent experience is important.

-The defining feature and difficulty in RL is learning "online" (real-time) rather than just learning from data.

 Weekly new algorithm improvements - breakneck pace.

 The fundamentals of RL date back to Pavlov's drooling dogs.

 At the heart of any RL system are ideas from one or two decades before now.

-DQN combines neural networks, Q learning, and experience replay
+DQN combines neural networks, Q learning, and experience replay.

 ## Book notes